Fallout 76 Camping Guide – How to Build, Best Locations

 Near Valuable Resources

-Everyone knows that valuable resources in Fallout 76 are guarded by the toughest of the enemies and creatures.
+Everyone knows that valuable resources in Fallout 76 are guarded by the toughest of enemies and creatures.
 However, they also allow you to craft the best items in the game.
 Set up a camp and build a resource collector to start automatic mining of all the items.
-Keep them safe from other players, thieves and creatures and you will have a steady supply of rare resources.
+Keep them safe from other players, thieves, and creatures and you will have a steady supply of rare resources.

 Near Enemies